 1 measurement tools, or referrals to relevant professionals for evaluation or 2 diagnosis are appropriate.
-2 diagnosis are appropriate.
-3 (e) The secretary Secretary shall work cooperatively with public and 4 private, local, and regional entities: 5 (1) to develop subsidized jobs with employers, using the same health 6 and safety standards in effect for unsubsidized jobs; 7 (2) to develop work placements that incorporate an adult basic education 8 adult education and literacy component into the hours of work for participants 9 who need to continue to work on their secondary education while fulfilling 10 their work requirement; 11 (3) to adopt rules which set priorities for services of benefit to the 12 people of Vermont, and which prevent displacement of previous unsubsidized 13 workers by subsidized Reach Up program participants; and 14 (4) to ensure that necessary support services are available, appropriate, 15 and within a reasonable distance, including child care, health care, and 16 transportation.
-17
+3 (e) The secretary Secretary shall work cooperatively with public and 4 private, local, and regional entities: 5 (1) to develop subsidized jobs with employers, using the same health 6 and safety standards in effect for unsubsidized jobs; 7 (2) to develop work placements that incorporate an adult basic education 8 adult education and literacy component into the hours of work for participants 9 who need to continue to work on their secondary education while fulfilling 10 their work requirement; 11 (3) to adopt rules which set prorities for services of benefit to the 12 people of Vermont, and which prevent displacement of previous unsubsidized 13 workers by subsidized Reach Up program participants; and and within a reasonable distance, including child care, health care, and transportation.